 Cabin Reservations and Information

-For reservations and permits, visit the BLM office in Fairbanks (address below) or call the BLM Public Lands Information Office at (907) 474-2251.
+For reservations and permits, please visit Recreation.gov and search for "White Mountains National Recreation Area" or call Recreation.gov (toll-free in the U.S. at 1-877-444-6777; international 518-885-3639).
+For assistance in making a reservation, visit the BLM office in Fairbanks (address below) or call us at (907) 474-2200.
 Cabins must be paid for in advance and the permit carried with you to the cabin.
 Trail shelters are free of charge and used on a first come, first served basis.
 Cabins may not have firewood present for the woodstove, so plan to carry some with you or cut some along the way.
 As a courtesy, replace the firewood that you use.
 Dog owners please remember to clean up after your dogs.

-Detailed trail and cabin descriptions are available at the Bureau of Land Management Fairbanks District Office located at 1150 University Ave. in Fairbanks.
+Detailed trail and cabin descriptions are available on the Recreation.gov website and at the Bureau of Land Management Fairbanks District Office located at 222 University Ave. in Fairbanks.
 A map of areas open to motorized vehicle use is also available.